 El Nino has large natural variability.
 Model experiments under controlled external forcing have shown large multidecadal modulations of El Nino behavior (Wittenberg 2009; Deser et al. 2012).
-Since the instrumental record is relatively short, using observations to detect a externally forced change in El Nino behavior would have great difficulty.
+Since the instrumental record is relatively short, using observations to detect an externally forced change in El Nino behavior would have great difficulty.
 Indeed, in order to filter out El Nino signals, previous studies often restrict El Nino phenomenon to the tropical Pacific, which in essence, has eliminated possibilities of modified atmospheric teleconnections (Penland and Matrosova, 2006; Thompson et al. 2009; Compo and Sardeshnukh, 2010).
 An alternative approach is to compare coupled climate model simulations with and without external forcing, a technique used in the Intergovernmental Panel on Climate Change (IPCC) reports.
 With a large model ensemble of varying initializations and physics, the natural variability could in principle be suppressed.
 On the other hand, while coupled climate models are capable of producing basic El Nino pattern, it is not clear if they could also simulate externally forced changes, considering the sensitivity of various feedback mechanisms.

 In this study, we use both observations (HadISST) and model (CCSM4) to determine the spatio-temporal patterns of global SST variability.
 We compare differences in SST patterns between unforced ('natural') and forced ('historical') model runs.
 We also compare differences between unforced model run and observations.
-This allows to identify externally forced changes in El Nino behavior from observations and model (Meehl et al. 2009).
-The analysis is focused on recent warming since the 1980s when AVHRR-based global SST measurement is available.
-Although, the early warming and the interim period are also briefly examined.
-We choose to treat each climate 'regime' separately, because the characteristics of global ST pattern might not remain invariant in a changing climate.
+This allows us to identify externally forced changes in El Nino behavior from observations and model (Meehl et al. 2009).
+The analysis is focused on recent warming since the 1980s when AVHRR-based global SST measurement is available, although the early warming and the interim period are also briefly examined.
+We choose to treat each climate 'regime' separately, because the characteristics of global SST pattern might not remain invariant in a changing climate.
 There is also concern about data quality prior to the satellite era.
 The rest of the paper is structured as follows.
 Section 2 provides a description of model and observations and the analysis method.
 Section 3 describes the spatio-temporal patterns of global SST from model and observations.
 Section 4 summarizes the results and discusses outstanding issues with regard to separating natural variability from external forcing.

 2. Data and Methods